lunarc/lunarc_docs/docs/aurora_modules.md

 Selecting a version of the intel or the pomkl toolchain is very similar to selecting a foss module, just replace foss with intel or pomkl in the above examples.

 ## Compiling serial code using a toolchain
-Once a toolchain module is selected, there are no differences from earlier Lunarc services when it comes to compiling serial code.
+Once a toolchain module is selected, there are no differences from earlier LUNARC services when it comes to compiling serial code.
 If you have loaded a toolchain build on top of a GCC compiler use the following commands to compile.

 * **gcc**: C compiler